MattPlum/Project-7-WordPress-Pen-Testing/README.md

 ## Pen Testing Report

-### 1. (Required) Vulnerability Name or ID
+### 1. Unauthenticated Stored Cross-Site Scripting

 - [ ] Summary:
+If a comment is longer than 64KB (the size limit) it will be truncated and result in a malformed HTML resulting in XSS vulnerabilities
-  - Vulnerability types:
+  - Vulnerability types: XSS
-  - Tested in version:
+  - Tested in version: 4.2
-  - Fixed in version:
+  - Fixed in version: 4.2.1
 - [ ] GIF Walkthrough:

 - [ ] Steps to recreate:
+  - Post a comment on a page that has at least of size 64KB which when truncated generates a malformed HTML to inject your payload.
+  - View the comment to see the XSS exploit

 - [ ] Affected source code:
   - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)